 University graduate and program admission requirements must be met before an application is complete (See "Graduate Admission to the University.")

-International applicants have a separate application procedure.
-Please contact the Office of International Student Services at (626) 812-3055 or email ies@apu.edu
+International students have a separate application procedure.
+Contact the International Center at +1-626-812-3055 or visit www.apu.edu/international/.

 Program admission requirements include the following: